Countries sit at the negotiation table to discuss how they can bring peace between themselves.

 On February 27, 2017, I received another email from David Piercy.
 He attached Santiago’s criminal case file.
 Knowing Piercy’s history and his attacks on me, I hesitated replying to him, but on or about March 2, 2017, I did.
 In my email, I expressed how his harassment of people I like greatly disturbs me.
 There is a couple who uses a photo of themselves as their avatar on Twitter, and Piercy has altered that photo and posted it on Twitter with demeaning words.
 This is the same couple who reached out to me about harassment on Facebook in 2013, and the subpoena in October 2015.
 I refer to them as “couple” because they share one Twitter account.
 Because they share the same Twitter account, it can be difficult knowing which one of them you are communicating with.

 It is also the same couple who, in November 2016, opened a GoFundme account to raise money to finance moving to a larger apartment.
 To the best of my knowledge, (and although they have thousands of Twitter followers), I am the only blogger who asked if they would like for me to post to help them raise the needed funds, and they gave me their approval.
 They tweeted out the link to that blog post almost daily, and they thanked me.

 To his credit, in March 2017, Piercy apologized to me for his harassment and animosity.
 Because of my response to him about his harassment of others, Piercy offered a peace proposal.
-It was that the couple stop blaming the Bells for Kendrick Johnson’s death.
+It was that the couple stop calling the Bells “murderers.”
 If you’re unfamiliar with that incident and the results of the investigation into it, you can read posts about it at this link.

 I took no position with respect to Piercy’s proposal and delivered Piercy’s message to the couple, but it was not received in the spirit in which it was intended.
 They interpreted it to mean that Piercy wanted to silence them.